pascalc/ttmachines/README.markdown

 ###To show people that programming is an intensely creative way of building things through a dialogue with a machine.

-I think programming is incredibly fun, and I think a lot more people would agree, if only they were given the chance to write some code and make something happen.
+I think programming is incredibly fun, and I think a lot more people would agree if only they were given the chance to write some code and make something happen.

 But there are usually a few barriers for beginners, such as: